-Our southern African partner countries face a complex set of climate mitigation challenges, and there's growing need for companies to partner in the broader, multi-stakeholder response.
+Our southern African partner countries face a complex set of climate mitigation challenges, and there is a growing need for companies to play a role in a broader, multi stakeholder response.

-In South Africa, we are working with Envusa Energy - a joint venture between Anglo American and EDF renewables to provide wheeled renewable electricity to our operations.
-Set up to develop and supply wind and solar energy solutions at scale, Envusa aims to generate 520MW of electricity in its first phase.
-To put this into context, 520MW is almost equivalent to the entire Namibian electricity grid.
+In South Africa, we have partnered with Envusa Energy, a joint venture between Anglo American and EDF Renewables, to provide wheeled renewable electricity to our operations.
+Set up to develop wind and solar energy solutions at scale, Envusa is progressing towards generating 520MW of electricity in its first phase.

 “We believe this energy transition offers a unique opportunity to generate substantial new economic opportunities as part of South Africa's journey towards an inclusive, sustainable, and low-carbon economy."